snipsco/sda/README.md

 ```

 Without the `--once` parameter, the command would behave as a long running
-process that checks the server queue periodically and perform whatever
+process that checks the server queue periodically and perform whatever task the
-task the server has in store.
+server has in store.

 Here it will just check once.
-Three out of the four potential clerks have
+Three out of the four potential clerks have actual
-actual clerking jobs, the remaining one none.
+clerking jobs, the remaining one none.

-Each clerk actually aggregates its part of the Multi Player Computation
+Each clerk actually aggregates its part of the multi-party computation protocol,
-process, and then send back its share of the result to the server,
+and then sends back its share of the result to the server, encrypted under the
-encrypted with the recipient key.
+recipient's key.

 ### Final reveal

-The recipient can reconstruct the final result from the clerks results:
+The recipient can reconstruct the final aggregated output from the results of
+the clerks:

 ```
 sda -i tmp/simple-data/agent/recipient aggregations reveal $AGGID